janbodnar/Django-Notes/orm.md

 # ORM

-Django ORM stands for **Object-Relational Mapper**.
-It's a powerful tool that bridges
+Django ORM, or Object-Relational Mapping, is a powerful tool in the Django web
+framework that allows developers to interact with their database in an intuitive,
+Pythonic way.
+Instead of writing raw SQL queries, you can use Django's ORM to
+define your data models as Python classes and interact with the database using
+Python code.
+This abstraction layer simplifies database operations, improves code
+readability, and helps keep your database interactions consistent and secure.
-the gap between your Python objects and the underlying relational database
+It's like having a translator between your Python code and the SQL database, making
-(like SQLite, PostgreSQL, MySQL, etc.) in Django web applications.
+database operations smoother and more integrated with your application logic.

 ## Key Features and Benefits